Definition

 What is a columnar database?

-A columnar database is a database management system (DBMS) that stores data in columns instead of rows.
-The purpose of a columnar database is to efficiently write and read data to and from hard disk storage in order to speed up the time it takes to return a query.
+A columnar database (column-oriented) is a database management system (DBMS) that stores data on disk in columns instead of rows.
+The purpose of a columnar database is to efficiently read data from hard disk storage in order to speed up the time it takes to return a query.
 Columnar databases store data in a way that greatly improves disk I/O performance.
 They are particularly helpful for data analytics and data warehousing.

 Columnar database vs. row-oriented database

-The main benefit of a columnar database is faster performance compared to a row-oriented one.
-That's because it accesses less memory to output data.
-Because a columnar database stores data by columns instead of rows, it can store more data in a smaller amount of memory.
-And because the initial data retrieval is done on a column-by-column basis, only the columns that need to be used are retrieved.
+The main benefit of a columnar database is faster read and query performance for analytics and big data compared to a row-oriented one.
+That's because most queries use column data more than row data, requiring less data to be read off a disk.
+Also, because the initial data retrieval is done on a column-by-column basis, only the columns that need to be used are retrieved.
 This makes it possible for a columnar database to scale efficiently and handle large amounts of data.

 Reading and writing data is much more efficient in a columnar database than a row-oriented one.